Skip to main content

 Luxor to start with Ocean Resort Casino licensing process

-Luxor Capital Group, a New York-based hedge-fund and the new major investor of Ocean Resort Casino, have requested gaming regulators to go ahead and start the process of being licensed by the state.
-This private investment business has submitted its application for the interim casino authorization.
+Luxor Capital Group, a New York-based hedge fund and the new major investor of Ocean Resort Casino, has requested that gaming regulators go ahead and start the process of being licensed by the state.
+This private investment business has submitted its application for the interim casino authorisation.
 This is according to the documents that are filed with the Casino Control Commission.

-The filing took place the same day the casino and the hedge fund decided to put an end to rumors about who was in control of the megaresort.
-This is after Bruce Deifik, the former principal owner had announced that he won’t be the major stakeholder.
+The filing took place the same day the casino and the hedge fund decided to put an end to rumours about who was in control of the megaresort.
+This is after Bruce Deifik, the former principal owner, had announced that he would not be the major stakeholder.
 The temporary approval will allow for provisional control of the casino after the first investigation by the state Division of Gaming Enforcement.
-Also, the approval by the commission which will set the stage for a more complete review before the hedge fund can be set to be qualified to hold a casino license.
+Also, the approval by the commission will set the stage for a more complete review before the hedge fund can be set to be qualified to hold a casino licence.

 Luxor to start with Ocean Resort Casino licensing process